Rust shooting incident: Civil lawsuits

-On January 12, 2022, Gutierrez-Reed filed a lawsuit against armorer Seth Kenney and his company PDQ Arm and Prop for allegedly bringing the live rounds on set.
-On February 7, 2022, Rust key medic Cheryln Schaefer filed a lawsuit against the production and several crew members for negligence.
-On February 15, after nearly three months of legal preparation, the Hutchins family filed a wrongful death suit which named Baldwin, Halls, Gutierrez-Reed, prop master Sarah Zachry, and others as defendants and sought unspecified damages.
-In October 2022, the Hutchins family settled the lawsuit.
-Filming was set to resume in January 2023, in California, with Matthew Hutchins as an executive producer.
+Future of the film

+On October 15, 2022, it was announced that filming was set to resume in January 2023, in California, with Matthew Hutchins as an executive producer.
 Many of the film's crew gave mixed reactions towards the news, with some supporting it and planning on resuming their work on it, while others condemned the decision and decided to not return.

 To get the permit to film, New Mexico requires at least a $1 million insurance policy.
 The production company had that in addition to a commercial umbrella policy for another $5 million, issued by Front Row Insurance Brokers.
-However, the insurance company may not pay if the accident is shown to be due to negligence and/or if there were certain exclusions in the insurance policy.
+However, the insurance company may not pay if the accident is shown to be due to negligence and/or if there were certain exclusions in the policy wording of the insurance policy.

+The film was eventually released in U.S. theaters on May 2, 2025.
+On its opening day received a low box office of $25,000 from 115 theaters, with the shooting incident being partially blamed for this low performance.
+The same day, it was released on video-on-demand streaming.